-Many people become stressed because they don’t trust God to provide the basic necessities of life.
-Jesus said, "Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
-Is not life more than food and the body more than clothing?
-And which of you by being anxious can add a single hour to his span of life?"
-(Matthew 6:25, 27).
-This passage is a classic example of why we get stressed in the first place—we worry about providing for ourselves and our loved ones.
+One common cause of stress is financial.
 We stress over money because we never seem to feel that we have enough.
-We worry about making ends meet, often living paycheck to paycheck.
+We worry about being able to pay all our bills, many living paycheck to paycheck.
 Or we become consumed by materialism and, in turn, stressed-out about maintaining our lifestyle.
-Materialism inevitably leads to stress because, when we seek the world’s goods, we have fallen for the "deceitfulness of wealth" (Mark 4:19), the lie that such things relieve stress and lead to happiness, contentment and joy.
+Some become stressed over finances because they don’t trust God to provide the basic necessities of life.
+But Jesus said, "Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
+Is not life more than food and the body more than clothing? … And which of you by being anxious can add a single hour to his span of life?"
+(Matthew 6:25, 27).
+It is true that we are called upon to be good stewards of money and to provide for our families (1 Timothy 5:8), but we must never forget that God is ultimately our Provider.
+If we are His, we need not fear that He will abandon us.
+On the other hand, there are those whose financial stress is caused more by materialistic greed than it is by true need.
+Materialism inevitably leads to stress because, when we seek the world’s goods, we have fallen for the "deceitfulness of wealth" (Mark 4:19), the lie that such things relieve stress and lead to happiness, contentment, and joy.
 They do not.

-The starting point for dealing with stress is Jesus Christ.
+No matter the type of stress in our lives, the starting point for dealing with it is Jesus Christ.
 Jesus offers us great encouragement in John 14:1: "Let not your hearts be troubled.
 Believe in God; believe also in me."
 We desperately need Him in our lives.
 We need Him because He is the only one who can give us the strength to cope with the troubles in our lives.
-Believing in Him does not mean that we will have a trouble-free life or that we will not succumb to stress in our lives.
+Believing in Him does not mean that we will have a trouble-free life or that we will not feel overcome by stress in our lives.
 It simply means that a life without Jesus Christ makes coping with stress an impossible and often debilitating task.

 Believing leads to trusting.
 Proverbs 3:5-6 tells us to "trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths."
 Leaning on "our own understanding" often means adopting the world’s ways of relieving stress—things like alcohol or drugs or mindless entertainment.
 Instead, we are to trust His Word as our ultimate guide to a stress-reduced life.
 David says, "I sought the LORD, and he answered me and delivered me from all my fears" (Psalm 34:4).
 David knew that by seeking the Lord and sharing his troubles with Him that perhaps he would find favor with Him.
 The Lord in turn answered him and calmed him down.

 Stress of all kinds is a natural part of life (Job 5:7, 14:1; 1 Peter 4:12; 1 Corinthians 10:13).
 But how we deal with it is up to us.
-If we choose to try to do it on our own, we face a long, uphill battle that will not end well.
-The only way we can deal with stress is with Jesus Christ, first by believing in Him.
-Without believing in Him we are on our own, and success in coping with stress is almost impossible.
+If we choose to try to do it on our own, we will not find lasting relief.
+The only way we can consistently and successfully deal with stress is with Jesus Christ.
+First, we must believe in Him.
 Second, we need to trust Him and obey Him.
 We should trust Him to do what is right because His ways are always best for us.
 Disobedience and sin can produce stress and cut us off from the only means of peace and joy.
 By obeying His commandments we reap the blessings of true contentment from a loving God.
 Finally, we need to seek His peace daily by filling our minds with His Word, lifting all things to Him in prayer, and sitting at His feet in awe and reverence.
-It is only by His grace, mercy and love that the stress in our lives can be managed.
+It is only by His grace, mercy, and love that the stress in our lives can be managed.